ylem-co/ylem/README.md

 ### To rebuild a particular container

-If you want to rebuild a particular container from source locally, run:
+If you want to rebuild a particular container from a source locally, run the following:

 ``` bash
 docker compose build --no-cache %%CONTAINER_NAME%%